Sutlej

 The waters of the Sutlej are allocated to India under the Indus Waters Treaty between India and Pakistan, and are mostly diverted to irrigation canals in India like the Sirhind Canal, Bhakra Main Line and the Rajasthan canal.
-The mean annual flow is 14 million acre feet (MAF) upstream of Ropar barrage, downstream of the Bhakra dam.
+The mean annual flow is 14 million acre feet (MAF) (roughly 1.727 × 1013 L) upstream of Ropar barrage, downstream of the Bhakra dam.
 It has several major hydroelectric points, including the 1,325 MW Bhakra Dam, the 1,000 MW Karcham Wangtoo Hydroelectric Plant, and the 1,500 MW Nathpa Jhakri Dam.
 The drainage basin in India includes the states and union territories of Himachal Pradesh, Punjab, Ladakh and Haryana.

+Background

+Etymology

+Earlier the river was also called Shutudri or Zaradros river, a name which was mentioned in the Hindu texts.
+Shutudri was its Sanskrit name.
+In the Chaitra-Ratha Parva of Adi Parva of Mahābhārata, when sage Vasishtha wanted to commit suicide he saw the river named Haimāvata (whose source is Himavat), flooded and full of crocodiles and other aquatic monsters.
+So he jumped into the river.
+The river thinking that Vasishtha was a mass of unquenchable fire dilated itself and flew in a hundred different directions.
+Henceforth the river was named śatadra (or śatadru) which means the river of a hundred courses.
+So, Vasishtha landed on dry land and was unharmed.